xalanq/cf-tool/README.md

-  cf parse 100 a       Fetch samples of problem "a" of contest 100 into "./100/a". cf parse             Fetch samples of current problem into current path. cf gen               Generate a code from default template. cf gen cpp           Generate a code from the template which's alias is "cpp" into current path. cf test              Run the commands of a template in current path.
+  cf parse 100 a       Fetch samples of problem "a" of contest 100 into "./100/a". cf parse             Fetch samples of current problem into current path. cf gen               Generate a code from default template. cf gen cpp           Generate a code from the template whose alias is "cpp" into current path. cf test              Run the commands of a template in current path.
 Then test all samples.
                        If you want to add a new testcase, create two files "inK.txt" and "ansK.txt" where K is a string with 0~9.